 So, take fear by the hand, sit it across from you, stare it down and give it a good hard talking to.
 Write down your wishes, then get back to the business of living life to the fullest”.

 Wendy Pearse is an end of life researcher, speech pathologist in a past life, and mum to two amazing young men.

 The Awakened Mumma & Wendy Kinton

-So, I encourage you to please take a moment to absorb the statistics that I have outlined above, embrace a new way of thinking about planning the end of your life, and take Wendy’s advice and explore your own Advance Care Planning.
+So, I encourage you to please take a moment to absorb the statistics that I have outlined above, embrace a new way of thinking about planning the end of your life, complete your will, and take Wendy’s advice and explore your own Advance Care Planning.